schleuder/schleuder-web/README.md

-# Schleuder, rails-edition
+# Webschleuder, a web interface for Schleuder3

-This is an attempt to rewrite schleuder, the encrypted mailinglist manager and group-gateway.
+This is full features web interface to administrate Schleuder3-lists and subscriptions. group-gateway.

-The non-web-code resides in `app/lib`.

 ##  Installation